wp-plugins/instant-feedback/readme.txt

 == Frequently asked questions ==

-1.How to change the Emoticons set for a post?
+*How to change the Emoticons set for a post?
-Ans: You will get the tab under the editor of post to select the set.
+* You will get the tab under the editor of post to select the set.
-2.If the Config plugin does not get seen in the add new post tab?
+*If the Config plugin does not get seen in the add new post tab?
-Ans: Refresh the page once.
+* Refresh the page once.

 == Screenshots ==